ht-diva/Literature_Review_for_Believe/README.md

 step1: convert the file into a vcf-file
 step2: use BCFTOOLS
 ```
 - **SeqID** : The following format should be used: seq.17333.20.
 If the format is 17333-20, start by adding 'seq.' to the string, then replace the dash (-) with a dot (.).
-If the operation is reversed, the final 0 will be lost.
+If the operation is reversed, the final 0 will be lost
 - **OlinkID** : If this information is not available, leave it blank
 - **UniProt**
 - **OTHER_ALLELE**